Poland–Tunisia relations: History

 An honorary consulate of Poland was established in Tunis in 1932, and elevated to a consulate in 1943, however, it was closed in 1945.

 Polish and French-led Tunisian troops both fought against Nazi Germany in World War II.
 Tunisian prisoners of war were held by the Germans alike Polish and other Allied POWs in the Stalag II-B and Stalag II-D POW camps, located in Czarne and Stargard, respectively.
 Both Polish and Tunisian POWs were subjected to poor treatment by the Germans, who regarded them as "racially inferior".
 The Polish Fighting Team fought against Germany in Tunisia in 1943.
 Poles and Tunisians were part of the large Allied coalition in the Battle of Monte Cassino of 1944.

 Poland recognized Tunisia in 1956, shortly after the Tunisian declaration of independence.
 Bilateral relations were established in 1959.

+Tunisia appointed its first Ambassador to Poland Ahmed Mestiri on august 1960.
+He presented his letter of credence and received accreditation from the Chairman of the Council of State Aleksander Zawadzki at Belweder Palace on december 1960.

 A cultural cooperation agreement between Poland and Tunisia was signed in Tunis in 1966.

+Tunisia's first Ambassador to Poland Ahmed Mestiri arriving at Belweder Palace for the Presentation of Credentials ceremony.

+Ahmed Mestiri presenting his Letter of Credence at Belweder Palace.

+Poland's Head of State Aleksander Zawadzki granting official accreditation to Ahmed Mestiri.

 Future Tunisian President and dictator Zine El Abidine Ben Ali was an ambassador of Tunisia to Poland from 1980 to 1984.

 In 1993, a double tax avoidance agreement was signed between the two countries in Tunis.

 In 2000, Tunisian President Zine El Abidine Ben Ali paid an official visit to Poland.